Eight Things You Can Do To Be A Better Human Being *+

 5. Keep some perspective

 We can always ask our self the question, “Compared to who?”.
 No matter what our circumstances, it is possible to think of others who have had it worse, or better.
-We are all one person in the midst of billions of people.
+We are all individually one person in the midst of billions of people.
 Things can always get worse or better.
-We should be thankful for what we ought, work toward something better, and realize that no matter what happens we will end up one person in the midst of billions, some of which will be richer than you, poorer than you, more or less intelligent than you, more or less attractive than you, and so on.
+We should be thankful for what we ought, work toward something better, and realize that no matter what happens we will end up one person in the midst of billions, some of which will be more or less nicer and personable than you, richer than you, poorer than you, intelligent than you, attractive than you, and so on.
 So don’t think too highly of yourself, nor too lowly.
 Try your best to realize the truth about yourself, and be content with that.

 6. Ask questions, listen to the answers